Tosagua, Ecuador Guide

 Day Trips

-Approximately 1 hour 15 minutes by bus or car (including crossing the bridge) Bahía de Caráquez, often simply called "Bahía," is a charming coastal city known for its beautiful beaches, eco-tourism initiatives, and relaxed atmosphere.
-It's a great place to escape the hustle and bustle and enjoy the Pacific coast.
-The city is located on a peninsula where the Chone River meets the ocean, offering stunning views and opportunities for water sports.
+Approximately 2 hours by bus or car Bahía de Caráquez, often simply called "Bahía," is a charming coastal city known for its beautiful beaches, eco-tourism initiatives, and relaxed atmosphere.
+It's a great place to stroll along the Malecon, enjoy fresh seafood, and soak up the sun.
+The city is also recognized for its commitment to sustainable development.

 Approximately 1 hour by bus or car Chone